golubitsky/music/README.md

 - [ ] Refactor chords.js tests to be more data-driven/DRY.
 - [ ] notesInOneChord should be in its own module.
 - [ ] Omitting "M" from Major chords could be DRYer.
-- [ ] (This is a UI feature, but putting here because need to prototype first) Flash Cards really needs to be in separate screens, particularly as more and more different ones are coming.
-  - [ ] Prototype state management from child screen to parent screen (use one of the existing toggles).
+- [x] Prototype state management from child screen to parent screen (use one of the existing toggles).
-  - [ ] Main menu to list only Flash Cards (as it is now)
-  - [ ] Individual deckType on its own screen; lists its decks + options only.
 - [x] Use absolute imports using `jsconfig.json` to make it easier to move files around.